Swedish Armed Forces: Organisation

 The Infantry fighting vehicle CV 90 produced and used by Sweden.

 The Chief of Defence, formerly the Supreme Commander of the Swedish Armed Forces (Överbefälhavaren, ÖB), is a four-star general or flag officer who is the agency head of the Swedish Armed Forces and the highest ranking professional officer on active duty.
 The Chief of Defence reports, normally through the Minister of Defence, to the Government of Sweden, which in turn answers to the Riksdag.
 The current chief of defence is General Michael Claesson.

 Before the enactment of the 1974 Instrument of Government, the King of Sweden was the de jure commander in chief (högste befälhavare).
 Since then, King Carl XVI Gustaf is still considered to hold the honorary ranks of general and admiral à la suite, but the role is entirely ceremonial.

 The Swedish Armed Forces consists of three service branches; the Army, the Air Force and the Navy, with addition of the military reserve force Home Guard.
-Since 1994, the first three service branches are organized within a single unified government agency, headed by the Chief of Defence, while the Home Guard reports directly to the chief.
+Since 1994, the first three service branches are organised within a single unified government agency, headed by the Chief of Defence, while the Home Guard reports directly to the chief.
 However, the services maintain their separate identities through the use of different uniforms, ranks, and other service specific traditions.